How to Spend a Weekend in Merida, Mexico

-I highly recommend booking all of your Mexico transportation with GuateGo.
+Quick Tip: I highly recommend booking all of your Mexico transportation with GottoGo.
 You can search for buses, shuttles, ferries, and Flights on their website.
 What I love most about them is their customer service.
-I know these guys personally from my time living in Guatemala and they really do look after their customers.
-So if anything happens and you get delayed and miss your bus, you can just call them and they are always there to help.
+I know these guys personally from living in Guatemala, and they look after their customers.

-If you book through them you will pay a little more than if you book in person at the bus station.
-But it’s worth it for the ease and security in my opinion.
+If anything happens and you get delayed and miss your bus, you can just call them, and they are always there to help.
+If you book through them, you will pay a little more than booking in person at the bus station.
+But it’s worth it for the ease and security.
 Click here to search for transportation in Mexico.

 My Weekend in Merida

-As a travel blogger, I probably read four times as many blog posts as I write.
-And because I’m such a travel junky, I love reading about travel as much as I love writing about travel.
-When I visit a new place I’m normally solo.
-Before I do any relaxing you will find me reading every piece of tour literature, studying the city map and combing Trip Advisor and other blogs for advice.
-Then I’ll either do a walking tour or just get lost on my own.
+As a travel blogger, I probably read four times as many blog posts as I write, and I love reading about travel as much as I love writing about it.
+When I visit a new place, I’m ordinarily solo—you will find me reading every piece of tour literature, studying the city map, and combing TripAdvisor and blogs for advice before I can relax.
+Then, I’ll either do a walking tour or get lost alone.

 Did You Get Travel Insurance Yet?

-Things to do in Merida
+Best Things to Do in Merida Mexico

-My first and best advice is – Don’t Plan Anything!
+My first and best advice is don’t plan anything!

-There are two free walking tours of Merida.
-One is at 9:30 am and one is at 6 pm.
-Both meet at the tourist office on the main Plaza.
-I didn’t do this as it only runs Monday – Saturday and I was there on a Sunday, but as Merida is only small I think it would be fine to walk if you can handle the heat!
-I’d also look into doing a Merida market tour too, something on my list for next time I’m there.
+Merida has two free walking tours: one at 9:30 a.m. and another at 6 p.m.
+Both meet at the tourist office on the central plaza.
+I didn’t do this as it only runs Monday through Saturday, and I was there on a Sunday, but you can also walk around solo (if you can handle the heat).
+I also suggest considering a Merida market tour, which is on my “Merida Mexico Things to Do” list for when I return.

 Adventures in Mexico | How to spend a weekend in Merida

-2. Do a Merida Bus Tour
+Bus Tour

 Adventures in Mexico | How to spend a weekend in Merida